powerunlimited/uathesis/README.md

 Targeted packages and extra classes for cs/astro studies were also removed to lean out the package.

 ----

 ## File Structure

+uathesis.cls
+:LaTeX 2e class file for the UA Thesis format

 dissertation.tex
-: Main Tex file, contains the options for the `uathesis.sty` class.
+: Main Tex file, contains the user options for the `uathesis.sty` class, eg. title, name, etc.
-Most of the common packages are directly defined in the All of the actual preface, appendix and writing should be done in the various included `.tex` files.
+All of the actual preface, appendix and writing should be done in the various included `.tex` files.
 From what I understand, if you're doing a Ph.D. it's a Dissertation and if you're doing a Masters it's a Thesis.
 There is actually very little differences between the two.

-mainmatter
-: Folder of where most of the written document lives

-Figs
+> Most of the common packages are directly defined in the class file, except for `hyperref`

+/Figs
-: Default root folder for figures, supported by the `graphicx` package, see the (docs)[https://ctan.org/pkg/latex-graphics] for more info
+: Default root folder for figures, supported by the `graphicx` package, see the [docs](https://ctan.org/pkg/latex-graphics) for more info

+proposal.tex
+: Sample of proposal if needed

+abstract.tex
+:Sample abstract

+acknowledgements.tex
+:Sample acknowledgements
+appendix_A.tex

+:Sample appendix

+bibliography.bib
+:Sample bibliography file

+intorduction.tex
+:Sample introduction chapter, add and change as needed, eg. methods, conclus.ions

+dedication.tex
+:Sample dedication

+uabibnat.bst
+:Bibliography style file

 ## Building the Document

 The template by default uses `latexmk` to automagically run the main tex document `dissertation.tex` the required iterations to have the final output.
 This is due to Latex needs make sure that all the page numbers in the Table of Contents and the Lists of Figures and Tables are correct.